uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/website/BUILD.md

 ## Prerequisites

+- `npm`
 - `aws` CLI.
-I (Gabriel) use version 1
+The devs used version 1, which is available from PyPI
 - Configured credentials for AWS
 - `sam` CLI.
-Download from PyPI or ...
-(TODO)
+The devs downloaded from PyPI

 Before we do anything, we need to first create the S3 buckets for the `prod` and `dev` websites.
-I've already made them using the Cloudformation stack called `frontend`.
-Check the Cloudformation console on the AWS website.

 However, if you just want to test on localhost, you can skip this step.

 If there is no such Cloudformation stack, run (in this directory):